Want to get a handle on your company’s growth?

 Step 5: Decide on your team composition.

-Now that you have decided on your approach to customer acquisition, it’s time to decide which roles to hire and how many of each position (SDRs and AEs).
+Now that you've decided on your approach to customer acquisition, it’s time to decide which roles to hire and how many of each position (SDRs and AEs).

 This is another “it depends” section but let me give you a few categories.